Snownee/Lychee/original_docs/recipe.md

     | -------- | ------------------------------------------- | ------------------------------------------------- |
     | type     | type                                        | "lychee:block_exploding"                          |
     | block_in | block destroyed by the explosion ^optional^ | [BlockPredicate](general-types.md#blockpredicate) |

-!!! note

-    You can tag items with `lychee:block_exploding_catalysts` to let them be shown as catalysts in JEI / REI.

 ### Random Block Ticking